aspartamea/php-login-and-registration-script-with-bootstrap/README.md

 If you want to integrate this system into any of your projects please feel free to do so.
 If you want to make any changes to the project files then please feel free to do so.

-***** This project will soon stop being updated.
-This is due to the scope of the project changing from a user authentication system.